When Does Human Life actually Begin?

 For a woman who has just taken a positive pregnancy test, the question of what is growing inside her is an important one.

-human embryo development
+photograph of human embryo development in the womb.

 So if you’ve just discovered you’re pregnant and you’re unsure about the facts of human development…it’s time to get this settled in your heart and mind.